aws-samples/generate-project-readme-using-langgraph/README.md

 ## Overview

-This project uses the AWS Bedrock, LangGraph, and LangChain AWS libraries to analyze the structure and contents of a code repository and generate a comprehensive README file.
+This project uses the Amazon Bedrock, LangGraph, and LangChain AWS libraries to analyze the structure and contents of a code repository and generate a comprehensive README file.
 The generated README provides an overview of the project, installation instructions, usage examples, and other relevant details based on the files in the repository.

 ## Workflow
 ![Workflow](./imgs/graph_diagram.png)